SamuelYang242/FlightPath/Acknowledgements.md

 [Airport data](./src/public/data/airports.json) adapted from :
 https://github.com/elmoallistair/datasets/blob/main/airports.csv

-Used https://csvjson.com/csv2json to convert from csv to json, but data was cleaned and filtered myself using a [javascript program](./src/public/data/parser.mjs)
+I used https://csvjson.com/csv2json to convert from csv to json, but data was cleaned and filtered myself using a [javascript program](./src/public/data/parser.mjs)
 - Note: the program won't work anymore because the original CSV files have been deleted, but the program is there as a record and in case troubleshooting is needed